Overview

 Spondyloarthritis SIG

-The Spondyloarthritis (SpA) SIG covers issues relating to the group of conditions, including ankylosing spondylitis and psoriatic arthritis (PsA).
+The Spondyloarthritis (SpA) SIG covers issues relating to the group of conditions, including Axial Spondyloarthritis and Psoriatic Arthritis (PsA).
 This SIG aims to keep the community up to date with a broad range of topics including early detection, assessment and new therapies.

-The main aims of the group are to update SIG members on upcoming initiatives, educational event and clinical trials, work in collaboration with partner organisations, increase awareness and participation in BSR activities including registries and audit and working on research, guidelines and nationally relevant issues such as NICE guidelines and commissioning.
+The principal aims of the group are to update SIG members on upcoming initiatives, educational events and research; work in collaboration with partner organisations; increase awareness and participation in BSR activities including registries and audit, and contributing to research, guidelines and nationally relevant issues such as NICE guidelines.

 Meetings are multidisciplinary and it welcomes input from all health professionals as well as patient groups.
-The group meets once a year and also aims to keep all members updated via email during the rest of the year.
+The group meets once a year at the BSR Annual Conference and also aims to keep all members updated via email during the rest of the year.

-Convenors: Dr Antoni Chan and Dr Bruce Kirkham
+Convenors: Dr Ben Thompson and Dr Bruce Kirkman

 Sustainability SIG